jacklaw1410/fibonacci_defunctionalization/README.md

 Do you see the tail-recursion form?
 In all `return`s the only non-trivial function is `fibonacci` itself.

-Let's try to eliminate them one by one, starting from the `n > 2` case:
+Let's try to eliminate them one by one, starting with the `n > 2` case:

 ```py
 # from